 After reading our article on temperature and humidity it should be clear to you why understanding the relationship between temperature and relative humidity and therefore being aware of the ambient air’s temperature in addition to the ambient air’s relative humidity is key in tackling any humidity problem.

-We discuss defrost mode and its benefits at length at the end of our general buyer’s guide under the section titled “do you require low temperature operation”.
+We discuss defrost mode and its benefits at length in the relevant section of our basement dehumidifier buyer’s guide.

 Check Filter Light